sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 Thank you to the Eclipsecon people for organizing this great event :)

-PS Thank you David Gosling for the review :)
+PS: Thank you David Gosling, Stévan Le Meur, Florent Benoît and Aurélien Pupier for the review :)